TREE LIFE

 Combretum mossambicense fruit

-On the medicinal side the roots and leaves are crushed and boiled with some species of Acalypha.
-The steam from the liquid is then used to reduce swelling like tooth abscess or swelling of other body parts.
+On the medicinal side, the roots and leaves are crushed and boiled with some species of Acalypha.
+The steam from the liquid is then used to reduce swelling like tooth abscesses or the swelling of other body parts.
 The liquid or the dregs are also used directly on inflamed scratches and wounds.

 Sources: